 10. Describe any assurance of confidentiality provided to respondents and the basis for assurance in statute, regulation, or agency policy.

-Confidentiality is provided to the extent allowed by law.
+There is no expectation of confidentiality given that these are customer satisfaction-related instruments.
+The customer satisfaction data will be used internally and the International Trade Administration does not intend to make this data publically available.

 11. Provide additional justification for any questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private.